maninak/NoMoTS-api/README.md

 ## Deploy

-To deploy in production copy and paste the following combined command in your Unix terminal:
+To deploy in production copy and paste the following single command in your Unix terminal:

-`git@gitlab.omnixell.com:maninak/plirono-api.git && cd plirono-api && npm i --only=production && npm build && cp ./env/prod.template.env ./env/.env && npm start`
+`git clone git@github.com:maninak/NoMoTS-api.git && cd NoMoTS-api && npm i --only=production && npm build && npm start`

 This will:
 1. clone the source code
 2. change into the source code directory
 3. install project dependencies
 4. build source code
-5. copy production environment variables (feel free to edit file `/env/.env` afterwards to suite your configuration needs)
-6.  launch Plirono API
+5. launch NoMoTS API

 ## Develop

-You can get set-up for development by copy-pasting the following three commands in three (3) **separate** Unix terminals:
+You can get set-up for development and extend the boilerplate by copy-pasting the following three commands into three (3) **separate** Unix terminals:

 #### Terminal 1:

-`git@gitlab.omnixell.com:maninak/plirono-api.git && cd plirono-api && npm i && cp ./env/dev.template.env ./env/.env && npm run watch`
+`git clone git@github.com:maninak/NoMoTS-api.git && cd NoMoTS-api && npm i && npm run watch`

 This will:
 1. clone the source code
 2. change into the source code directory
 3. install project dependencies
-4. copy development environment variables (feel free to edit file `/env/.env` afterwards to suite your configuration needs)
-6.  launch watch task which upon each source code change will:
+4.  launch watch task which upon each source code change will:
     * delete `dist` folder that contains the resulting files of a previous build (this folder is *NOT* version-controlled)
     * run a linter against all `.ts` files, as per the rules specified in `tslint.json`
     * copy any assets from `src/assets` into `dist/src/assets`
+    * set development environment variables using the template `dev.template.env` found in the `env` folder.
-    * transpile all `.ts` file to `.js` and `.js.map` files and place into the `dist` folder
+    * transpile all `.ts` file to `.js` files (with inline sourcemaps) and place them into the `dist` folder
     * run all tests found in the `test` folder

 #### Terminal  2:

 `npm run localmongo`

-This will create and use a `mongo-test` folder the project root and then launch a `mongod` mongoDB demon that uses this folder as the db directory.
+This will create and use a ephemeral `mongo-test` folder at the project's root directory and then launch a `mongod` mongoDB demon that uses this folder as its `db` directory.
 This folder is *NOT* version-controlled.

 #### Terminal 3:

 `npm run demon`

-This will launch the API web server using [nodemon](https://nodemon.io/) instead of node, with the environment variable `DEBUG=prn-*` set by default to display all plirono-namespace debug messages and restart the API automatically upon each code change.
+This will launch the API web server using [nodemon](https://nodemon.io/) instead of node and will automatically restart the API upon each source code change (practically every time `npm run watch` recompiles any changed .ts files).

-### Contribution
+### Contributing

 #### Commit Guidelines

-We have very precise rules over how our git commit messages can be formatted.
+We hold very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **automatically generate the change log**.

-You can read more about the git commit guidelines in [`CONTRIBUTING.md`](http://gitlab.omnixell.com/maninak/plirono-api/blob/master/CONTRIBUTING.md) found in project root.
+You can read more about the git commit guidelines in [`CONTRIBUTING.md`](CONTRIBUTING.md) found in project root.

 Upon npm install, a `commit-msg` git hook is automatically installed that lints commit messages as per the rules defined in the `CONTRIBUTING.md`.

+To disable the commit message linter:
+1. Delete the `"postinstall"` script from inside your `package.json`
+2. Delete the file `commit-msg` located at `NoMoTS-api/.git/hooks`

 ##### Commit Message Convention, at a Glance